jensen/sqlintro-notes/README.md

 __Importing Schema__

-If you have a `schema.sql` file the contains a number of commands you want to run you can use `psql w4d1 < schema.sql`.
+If you have a `schema.sql` file that contains a number of commands you want to run you can use `psql w4d1 < schema.sql`.
 If you have already started the client then you can use the command `\i schema.sql`.
 If there is an error that the file cannot be found then make sure you are in the right directory.

 > All queries in these examples have been run on the `bootcamp/seed.sql` data set.